radaeze/radaeze.github.io/:resume.md

 + Write and edit technical documentation focusing on the MySQL and Single Sign-On products.
   Advocate for improvements as the documentation lead for the MySQL product.
++ Execute initiatives for improving and maintaining a publishing toolchain.
 + Facilitate Team Health Assessments and Anxiety Parties, workshops that are designed to promote "teaminess" and psychological safety.
 + Present at college recruiting events about technical writing.
 + Facilitate working groups for editing an internal wiki and style guide.